 - Inclement Weather: The market will be canceled at the discretion of the market manager.
 In the case of inclement weather prior to the opening of the market, the market manager will call all vendors to notify them of cancellation and musicians will not be entitled to payment.
 In the case of possible inclement weather or warnings, vendors should still arrive at the market as normally scheduled.
 Otherwise, the market will run normally, weather permitting.
 Please remember that vendor and musician presence help build customer loyalty to the market.
 Arriving as planned is a courtesy to your fellow vendors and market staff and prohibits last-minute gaps in the market lineup.
 However, if weather or other unforeseen circumstances cause a disruption, musicians will be paid $25 per hour for each hour or any part of an hour in which they perform.

 - Compliance: The vendor is solely responsible for compliance with all applicable rules and regulations governing the growing, production, and marketing of their goods.
 The vendor is asked to provide the market with a copy of any necessary permits.

 - Insurance: Vendors shall make a bona fide attempt to have their insurance company name Spokane Valley Farmers’ Market / JAKT Foundation as an additional insured on their policy.
 Vendors accept responsibility for damage caused by their canopy, regardless of whether market anchoring guidelines are met.
 Please safely secure your canopies.
 Spokane Valley winds often reach 15+ miles per hour or more.
 SVFM is a tax-exempt non-profit entity governed by a board of directors.
-The current advisory board is comprised of two Spokane Valley neighborhood representatives, two corporate sponsor representatives and two vendor representatives.
-More advisory board positions may be added.
-SVFM is a member of the Washington State Farmers’ Market Association and its associated affiliations.
+SVFM is a member of the Washington State Farmers Market Association and the Inland Northwest Farmers Market Association.